A variational principle for a non-integrable model: Existence of a continuum of shift-invariant ergodic gradient Gibbs measures

-\begin{section}{Existence of a continuum of shift-invariant ergodic gradient Gibbs measures} This section is independent of the variational principle (cf.~Theorem~\ref{p_main_result_variational_principle} and Theorem~\ref{p_profile_theorem}) and of its own interest.
+This section is independent of the variational principle (cf.~Theorem~\ref{p_main_result_variational_principle} and Theorem~\ref{p_profile_theorem}) and of its own interest.
 The Kirszbraun theorem and the concentration estimate obtained in Section~\ref{s_technical_observations} carry important information about the set $ex\mathcal{G}(\Z^m,\T_d)$ of gradient Gibbs measures that are ergodic wrt.~the translations of $\Z^m$.
 In this section, we show the existence of a continuum of translation-invariant, ergodic, gradient Gibbs measures.
 In order to make our statement precise, we begin with recalling some classical results about Gibbs measures for discrete systems.
 They can all be found in \cite{Georgii}.

 \begin{definition}[Slope] Let $\nu$ be a gradient Gibbs measure that is ergodic wrt.~translations of $\Z^m$.
-Then for all $1 \leq i \leq m$ the limit
+Then for all $1 \leq k \leq m$ the limit

 exists $\nu$-almost surely and we call $(s_1(\nu),..,s_m(\nu))$ the slope of $\nu$. \end{definition} It is a classical result (e.g \cite{chandgotia2015entropyminimal}) that the subadditive ergodic theorem implies the existence of this limit.
 Moreover, every translation invariant gradient Gibbs measure can be decomposed into a mixture of ergodic gradient Gibbs measures.
 The latter allows to define the slope of a translation invariant Gibbs measure in the following way: